 Take last winter.
-When the first gusts of freezing winter winds hit my skin, they suck all the moisture out of it.
+When the first gusts of freezing winds hit my skin, they suck all the moisture out of it.
 My skin flaked like crazy.
 And got so sensitive, even my trusted holy grails irritated it.

 Or that time of the month.
 My hormones are all over the place and never fail to give me a pimple or two.